truera/trulens/docs/trulens/getting_started/dashboard/index.md

     If you are running in Google Colab, `run_dashboard()` will output a tunnel website and IP address that can be entered into the tunnel website.

-It can also be run in the CLI with the command below:

-!!! example "Lanch the TruLens dashboard in the CLI"

-    ```bash
-    trulens-eval
-    ```

 ## Streamlit Components